wood2jp2/PassPortHBSTest/README.md

-A blogging platform built to build the excitement around Curb Your Enthusiasm Season 9.

 A simple, yet complex, app to the burgeoning junior developer.
 Here, a user is able to either a) create a new account, or b) log in to an already existing account.
 In order to implement passport user authentication, we actually had to break down our old, functioning app, and re-build it around the passport necessities.
 It was tough, but possible, and fun to figure out.
 Sequelize takes care of creating each